WalterFootball.com - Detailed NFL Mock Drafts, Player Prospect Rankings, and One of the Largest Mock Draft Databases on the Web

 2014 NFL Draft Prospects: Defensive Ends

-The top 2014 defensive end prospects available for the 2013 NFL Draft. * - denotes 2015 prospect. ** - denotes 2016 prospect.
+The top 2014 defensive end prospects available for the 2014 NFL Draft. * – denotes 2015 prospect. ** – denotes 2016 prospect.

-This page was last updated May 18, 2013.
+This page was last updated May 5, 2014.
 Follow me @walterfootball for updates.

-2012 NFL Draft Position Rankings:
+2023 NFL Draft Position Rankings:

-QB | RB | FB | WR | TE | OT | OG | C | DE | DT | 3-4 OLB | 3-4 DE | NT | 4-3 OLB | ILB | CB | S | K | P
+QB | RB | FB | WR | TE | OT | G | C | DE | DT | NT | 3-4 OLB | 3-4 DE | OLB | ILB | CB | S | K | P

-2013 NFL Draft Position Rankings:
+2024 NFL Draft Position Rankings:

-QB | RB | FB | WR | TE | OT | OG | C | DE | DT | 3-4 OLB | 3-4 DE | NT | 4-3 OLB | ILB | CB | S | K | P
+QB | RB | FB | WR | TE | OT | G | C | DE | DT | NT | 3-4 OLB | 3-4 DE | OLB | ILB | CB | S | K | P

-2014 NFL Draft Position Rankings:
+2025 NFL Draft Position Rankings:

-QB | RB | FB | WR | TE | OT | G | C | DE | DT | 3-4 DE | NT | 3-4 OLB | 4-3 OLB | ILB | CB | S | K | P
+QB | RB | FB | WR | TE | OT | G | C | DE | DT | NT | 3-4 OLB | 3-4 DE | OLB | ILB | CB | S | K | P

 1. Jadeveon Clowney, DE, South Carolina

-Projected 40 Time: 4.60.
+40 Time: 4.53.

-Projected Round (2014): Top-Five Pick.
+Projected Round (2014): First-Overall Pick.

-Clowney was one of the best players in college football last season.
+Clowney was one of the best players in college football last year.
 The sophomore amassed 54 tackles, 23.5 tackles for a loss, three forced fumbles, two passes batted and 13 sacks.
 He finished sixth in the voting for the Heisman Trophy.

 Clowney has incredible explosion off the snap.
 He is lightning fast coming off the edge and has the power to shed blocks.
 Plus, Clowney has already developed an arsenal of pass-rushing moves.
-He wrecks game plans and constantly requires double- or even triple-teams.
+He wrecks game plans and constantly requires double-, or even triple-, teams.
 Clowney also seems to have the ability to get some of his sacks shearly on the basis of intimidation.

 Clowney is extremely strong against the run in taking on offensive linemen.
 He is a stout defender at the point of attack and maintains his gap.

 Personal: Son of Josenna Clowney.
 Raised by Josenna and maternal grandparents John and Josephine Clowney.
 His father, David Morgan, served 12 years in prison for robbery.
+Was nicknamed “Doo-Doo” as a child.

-2. Stephon Tuitt*, DE, Notre Dame
+3. Stephon Tuitt*, DE/DT, Notre Dame

-Height: 6-6.
-Weight: 303.
+Height: 6-5.
+Weight: 304.

-Projected 40 Time: 4.80.
+Projected 40 Time: 5.00.

-5/18/13: Tuitt was one of last season's breakout stars who led Notre Dame to the National Championship game.
+8/12/13: Tuitt was one of last season’s breakout stars who led Notre Dame to the National Championship game.
 He was a dominant force for the Fighting Irish with his combination of power and surprising quickness.
 Tuitt recorded 12 sacks with 47 tackles, three forced fumbles, one pass break up and a 77-yard fumble return for a touchdown (against Navy) in 2012.

-Manti Te'o received all the headlines, but Tuitt and Louis Nix were phenomenal for the Fighting Irish.
+Manti Te’o received all the headlines, but Tuitt and Louis Nix were phenomenal for the Fighting Irish.
 Like the rest of the Notre Dame defense, Tuitt had a disappointing performance to end the season against Alabama.
+However, Tuitt played with a hernia in the final two games of the season and clearly wasn’t his normal self.

 Tuitt was a backup as a freshman, yet had 30 tackles with two sacks.
 The junior could be even more of a force in 2013 now that he has a year of starting experience, but he will see a plethora of double-teams.
 Tuitt has the size to play defensive tackle in a 4-3 defense or defensive end in a 3-4 set.

 Height: 6-3.
-Weight: 260.
+Weight: 251.

-Projected 40 Time: 4.73.
+40 Time: 4.68.

 Projected Round (2014): 1-3.

 Crichton needs to improve his hand usage and the ability to shed blocks.
 He has some quickness and strength, but needs his repertoire of pass-rushing moves to get better.
 Crichton is too reliant on a bull rush.
+If the junior checks in smaller than his listed measurements, he will have to move to outside linebacker.

 Personal: Majoring in human development and family sciences.
 Son of Lucky and Malama Crichton.

-6. Aaron Lynch**, DE, South Florida
+6. Dominique Easley, DE, Florida

-Height: 6-6.
-Weight: 262.
+Height: 6-2.
+Weight: 288.

 7. Jeremiah Attaochu, DE/OLB, Georgia Tech

 Height: 6-3.
-Weight: 240.
+Weight: 252.

 Projected 40 Time: 4.71.